hannahmohdrawi/Portfolio/README.md

 * Add further information

 ## Completed Date:
-* Incomplete as of currently with future improvements to be made
+* Currently complete according to Codecademy's project requirements, further additions to be added for use of portfolio in future